apnoorex/STARK_ML/README.md

 References:
 -----------

-The following resources were used as sources of knowledge:
+The following resources were used as a source of knowledge:

 1. https://www.youtube.com/@AssemblyAI
 2. https://www.youtube.com/@NormalizedNerd